trychlos/pwix-app-edit/README.md

 ## Features

-When an application manages inline editable documents, following features are to be managed:
+When an application manages inline editable documents, following features are managed:

-- have an edit button to let the user edit the document; this button may be hidden, on, or off
+- an switch button is available and let the user edit the document; this button may be hidden or disabled, on, or off

-- have a Blaze component to visually edit the document
+- a Blaze component is available and let the user visually edit the document

-- have storage collections to record the document depending of the chosen language.
+- a storage collection is used to record the document depending of the chosen language.

+## How does this work ?

+At the environment level, the `wantEditionSwitch` parameter must be set to `true` to activate the features (for the application in this environment).
+When `false`, which is the default, the edition switch is NOT displayed.

+A `wantEditionSwitch` must be set to `true` in each display unit which wants take advantage of this feature.
+This is only considered if the eponym environment settings is itself set to `true`.
+When the display unit property is `false`, which is the default, the edition switch can be hidden, or shown and disabled, depending of the relevant configuration parameter.

+When both switches are `true` (for the application's page in the current environment), the user must be allowed to edit this particular page.
+This is the function of the configured `allowFn()` function.
+When the user is not allowed, the edition switch can be hidden, or shown and disabled, depending of the relevant configuration parameter.

+The `pwix:app-edit` package extends the `AppPages.DisplayUnit` class to add and manage the `wantEditionSwitch` property.

 ## Provides

 ### `AppEdit`

 The exported `AppEdit` global object provides following items:

+#### Functions

+##### `AppEdit.currentPage()`

+A shortcut to the `CoreAPP.IAppPageable.iAppPageableCurrent()` method.

+##### `AppEdit.environmentWantSwitch()`

+Whether the environment settings have defined a `wantEditionSwitch` to `true`, defaulting to `false`.

+#### Interfaces

+##### `AppEdit.IAppEditable`

+The definition of the interface added to the `CoreApp.RunContext` class.

 #### Functions